IthronMinya/IthronMinya.github.io/README.md

 Different saliency methods fall into 2 broad categories:
 * **Gradient-only**:
 This method class only uses gradient magnitude as a measure of importance in feature space, so large activations would indicate a high importance on a specific output category.
 Here, changes in specific pixel’s values would heavily influence the prediction probabilities and thus the predicted output category.
-Methods in this category are Vanilla Gradients, Gradients x Input, and GradCam.
+Methods in this category are Vanilla Gradients, Gradients x Input, and Grad-CAM.

 * **Path-attribution methods**:
 Different form the gradient only methods, path-attribution methods compare the input image and its backpropagated gradients to a reference image (baseline) to construct pixel attribution.
 Individual pixel importance comes from the average difference between classification scores of the input image and interpolated baseline values that are attributed back to individual input pixels.
 Intuitively a black baseline image would represent the impact a pixel has on the prediction, by looking at various degrees of brightness of it and finally its absense.
 This method class contains model specific-methods such as Integrated Gradients, as well as model-agnostic methods such as LIME and SHAP.

 ### Compared Methods
 From the nowadays large zoo of different saliency methods and their derivatives for this blog we settled on giving a short introduction on the most basic and widespread methods.
-In the following experiment we compared Gradient x Input, Integrated Gradients, and GradCam.
+In the following experiment we compared Gradient x Input, Integrated Gradients, and Grad-CAM.

 #### Vanilla Gradients
 The Vanilla Gradients <a href="#8">[8]</a> method works with three simple steps.
 First we make a forward pass with our input image.
 Then perform the backward pass to the input layer, for which we normally wouldn't compute the gradients for, but these are exactly what we are looking for.
 The gradients give us an estimate of pixel saliency because they are calculated with respect to the predicted output class, and are hence contributing to its prediction probability.
 <p align="center">
   <img src="https://latex.codecogs.com/svg.image?\bg{white}E_{GRAD}(I_0)&space;=&space;\frac{\delta&space;S_a}{\delta&space;I}|_{I&space;=&space;I_a}" title="https://latex.codecogs.com/svg.image?\bg{white}E_{GRAD}(I_0) = \frac{\delta S_a}{\delta I}|_{I = I_a}" />
 </p>
-Here S<sub>a</sub> is the prediction score for output class a.
+Here S <sub>a</sub> is the prediction score for output class a.
 We then visualize these gradients as a normalized heatmap to see the pixel attributions.

 ##### The Problem with Vanilla Gradient